Online casino guide for beginners UK

 Welcome bonuses are a fantastic form of freebie but as with any offer, there is a caveat to look out for.
 Welcome bonuses go hand in hand with wagering requirements, and we'll explore their definition further down.

 Sometimes, casinos can be extra giving and offer a welcome bonus package instead of a single deal.
 You'll be able to view this upon signing up in the same way as the standard welcome bonuses.
-In all cases, the welcome bonus is a combination of extra spins and extra casino money, each with their own special conditions and wagering requirements.
+In all cases, the welcome bonus is a combination of free spins and extra casino money, each with their own special conditions and wagering requirements.

 Let's take a closer look at what all of this means.

-Like all other kinds of bonuses, extra spins also have wagering requirements that need to be cleared before you can withdraw any winnings arising from them.
+Like all other kinds of bonuses, free spins also have wagering requirements that need to be cleared before you can withdraw any winnings arising from them.
 These days, more and more casinos give out bonuses with no wagering requirements.
 This is more accommodating for the player since you can withdraw any winnings immediately.
 We'll take a look at wagering requirements and how they work further down.

 When you play an online casino game using extra casino money, you're free to choose any game you like apart from table games.
 Often, these cannot be played with extra casino money.
 Free cash giveaways are a common means of drawing in new players to the online casino experience, but they're also a way of giving new players the chance to try out games freely before depositing your own money.